-Do paternal exposures cause problems for a couple to get pregnant?
+Can paternal exposures make it harder for a couple to get pregnant?

-Do paternal exposures to medications or chemicals cause birth defects in a partner’s pregnancy?
+Do paternal exposures increase the change of birth defects in a partner’s pregnancy?

 How else could a father’s health impact a pregnancy?